MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 Logs are maintained per standard Microsoft Azure Online Services policy.

 #### Does Microsoft have procedures in place to detect, report, and alert about the downtime of the customer instance within a reasonable time frame if the instance is down?
-Yes, we have advanced monitoring and alerting capabilities in place.
+Yes, there are advanced monitoring and alerting capabilities in place.

 #### What information is provided to customers to validate the negotiated service level agreement (SLA)?
-As a customer, you can make a server-to-server call to the service and monitor the SLA directly.
+As a customer, you can make a server-to-server calls to the service and monitor the SLA directly.

-#### How is this notification reported to customers?
+#### How is downtime notification reported to customers?
-No proactive downtime notification is in place.
-It's currently part of the roadmap.
+No proactive downtime notification is in place, but it's currently part of the roadmap.
 Customers are notified about any incidents that are discovered via alerting through the standard communications channel.

 ## Business continuity and disaster recovery

 #### Does the application or service enable unstructured data to be exported in bulk in a non-proprietary format, such as CSV?
-In the product, the General Data Protection Regulation (GDPR) experience lets users export data under the guidelines that are described in the section about data subject rights in the [Compliance documentation](../security-compliance.md).
+In the product, the General Data Protection Regulation (GDPR) experience allows users to export data under the guidelines that are described in the [Compliance documentation](../security-compliance.md).

 #### Does the unstructured data retain security access control lists (ACLs)?
-No. For more information, see the GDPR documentation that is listed in [Honor data subject requests](../security-compliance.md#honor-data-subject-requests).
+No. For more information, see [Data Subject Requests and the GDPR and CCPA](/compliance/regulatory/gdpr-data-subject-requests).

 #### Does the application or service enable databases to be exported in bulk in a non-proprietary format?
 No.